mivuorin/d4-ocr/README.md

 ### Problem: Capture size is smaller than rendered size

-Diablo 4 runs on borderless windowed resolution and uses dynamic resolution scaling.
+Diablo 4 runs on borderless windowed resolution and uses dynamic resolution scaling which can be different from desktop resolution.
-So actual rendered resolution can be different than screen captured resolution, which means that there is need for scaling captured pixel coordinates into game resolution coordinates.
+Game overlay runs in desktop resolution which means that there is need for scaling captured pixel coordinates into game resolution coordinates.

 This is solved with configurable game resolution setting in app.config.